mietek/halcyon/README.md

 - Start with the [Halcyon tutorial](/tutorial/) to learn how to deploy a simple Haskell web app using Halcyon.

-- See the [Halcyon reference](/reference/) for a complete list of the available commands and options.
+- See the [Halcyon reference](/reference/) for a complete list of available commands and options.

 #### Internals